 If you want twice as many pumpkin bars as what this makes, just double the ingredients.

 Or if you want less, go ahead and make the whole batch and freeze what you can’t eat.
 Yes, these pumpkin bars freeze extremely well.

 How to Make Pumpkin Bars

 Put the cake mix and melted butter in a bowl and mix it until it has the consistency of wet sand.

 You have a choice of adding the cinnamon to the crust or the filling.
 I chose to add it to the crust.

-Press the mixture into a greased pan.
+Press the dry ingredients and butter mixture into a greased pan.
 Make sure you even it out by pressing into the corners and across the middle.

 You may use a spoon, a spatula, or your hands.
 Since I wanted it packed down tightly, I used all of them.